Other Summer Programs @ the NIH

 The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) through the Office of Minority Health Research Coordination invites students to submit their application for the Summer Research Training Program.
 This program is specific to undergraduate students underrepresented in biomedical and behavioral research, including African American, Hispanic American, Native American, Alaska Native, Native Hawaiians, and other Pacific Islanders.
-Successful applicants will join one of NIDDK's research laboratories in Bethesda, Maryland for ten weeks beginning in June through August.
+Successful applicants will join one of NIDDK's research laboratories in Bethesda, Maryland, or Phoenix, Arizona, for ten weeks beginning in June through August.
 At the end of the summer, students participate in the NIH Summer Research Program Poster Day.
 This provides an opportunity for students to present their work before the NIH scientific community.
 Students are also expected to participate in meetings and seminars in their individual laboratories.

 Program Start & End Dates: June - August

 Who is eligible: Students from Underrepresented Minority Populations

 Contact Person: E-mail Winnie Martinez